jakeruleaux-zz/hair-two/README.md

 Type 'cd php-wk-3-d-5-hair' to access the path on your terminal.

+Type 'composer install' in terminal to download terminal.

 Type 'localhost:8888/phpmyadmin' and select the import tab near the top of the screen.
 In the import tab browse for 'hair_salon.sql.zip'.

 Select this file and click the 'go' button at the bottom.